molevolworkshop/molevolworkshop.github.io/software/computer-lab-intro.md

     ssh moleuser@123.456.789.321

-It will then ask for your password which is also on the sticker on the back of your name tag.
-Note: the terminal will not show your password as you type it, but you can trust that what you type is being entered.

 {% comment %}
 For example if my username is jbloggs and my server name is class-02 I type:<br>
 ~~~~~~